Mayor Robert J. Lovero

 Scott has played a key role in promoting diversity and championing the LGBTQ community in Berwyn.
 He and Jousef, his partner of 20 years, have always lived in the 1st Ward.
 Scott knows there are no easy solutions to complex problems but continues to find practical ways to embrace progress for the ward and the city of Berwyn.

-Candidate for 2nd Ward Alderman
+2nd Ward Alderman

 A Berwyn resident for over 25 years, James and his wife, Deddra, have been 2nd Ward homeowners for the last 22 years, where they raised their three children.